Javvva/Python-Cat-Game-Project/README.md

 4. Run the game.py file using **"py game.py"** in the file directory.

-<br>Hope you enjoy this work in progress!!!
+Hope you enjoy this work in progress!!!